Dak Prescott Player Prop Bets for the NFL Playoffs | Dallas vs. San Francisco 1/16/2022

 Season Stats

-- He has tacked on 146 rushing yards on 48 carries (plus one touchdown), averaging 8.6 yards per game.
+- He has added 146 rushing yards on 48 carries with one touchdown, averaging 8.6 yards per game.

 - Prescott accounts for 55.7% of his team's red zone plays, with 97 of his 596 pass attempts coming from inside the opponent's 20-yard line.